ntphuongthao/CDI-portal/README.md

 :-------------------------:|:-------------------------:
 ![dashboard](./public/readme/SignUp.png) |  ![events](./public/readme/SignIn.png)

-The CDI Portal provides a robust user authentication system that allows users to sign up for a new account or sign in with an existing one.
+The CDI Portal provides a robust user authentication system that only allows DePauw students to sign up for a new account or sign in with an existing one.
 This system ensures that only authorized users can access the portal's features and content.
+Make sure your password is strong enough!

 ## Posts and Events
-Dashboard           |  Events
+Dashboard           |  Past/ Ongoing Events :-------------------------:|:-------------------------:
-:-------------------------:|:-------------------------:
 ![dashboard](./public/readme/dashboard.png) |  ![events](./public/readme/events.png)

 The Portal allows users to create and share posts and events with the entire school community.
-Users can add details such as content, date, and time to their events, and posts can be sorted by popularity or newest order.
+Users can add details such as content, date, and time to their events.
+Events can be sorted in past and future.
+Posts can be sorted by popularity or newest order.

 ## Chat with Alumni
 <img src="./public/readme/alumniChat.png" width=300><br>
-The Portal also provides a chat functionality that allows students to connect and engage with alumni of the school.
-This feature is a great way to build relationships and learn from those who have gone before.
+The Portal also provides a chat functionality that allows students to connect and engage with alumni and other students of the DePauw.
+This feature is a great way to build relationships, expand networking and learn from those who have gone before.

 ## Games